oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     The shardingkey and supershardingkey parameters, if specified, are expected to be a sequence of values which will be used to identify the database shard to connect to.
-Currently only strings are supported for the key values.
+The key values can be strings, numbers, bytes or dates.

 .. function:: Cursor(connection)